140 West 57th Street: Later use

+1940s to 1990s

 The building was converted to a rental apartment in 1944.
 The Dry Dock Savings Institution sold the building to an investment syndicate for $335,000 cash in January 1945.
 The building was resold to the Parkbridge Corporation in late April 1945, and resold again within one week.
 At the time, 140 West 57th Street had 68 residential units and two stores.

 When Macklowe Properties bought 140 West 57th Street in 1981, the building still contained residential units.
 Harry Macklowe, the head of Macklowe Properties, transferred some of the air rights above 140 West 57th Street to the adjacent plot to the west in 1984.
 This enabled the Metropolitan Tower, which was being built on that plot, to be erected at a greater height than would be normally allowed under zoning codes.
 Macklowe also planned to reface 140 West 57th Street with a glass facade, but he decided against doing so.
 Planet Hollywood opened a location at the building's base in 1991, and the Motown Cafe and Planet Hollywood's Merch Shop occupied the storefronts at 130 and 140 West 57th Street.
 Macklowe wished to convert the building to office space, and between 1995 and 1998, bought out the last residents.
+MdeAS Architects designed the offices, including one for interior designer Brian J. McCarthy that included one of the original studios.
 The New York City Landmarks Preservation Commission (LPC) designated 130 West 57th Street as an official city landmark on October 19, 1999.